DigitalDieter/LSTM_Music_Generation/README.md

 ``python generate.py``

-The generated WAV file is stored in a file named generated_song.wav.
+After executing the generation, you have to select the Numpy weights file from which the audio sequence is generated (use arrow keys for selecting)

-You can further read about the entire procedure involved in generating the music, in the following post that is there on this repository, **Blog_Post_Music_Gen_1.md**.
+The generated WAV file saved in the directory gen_songs/gengenerated_song.wav